eiriklied/coffee_script_article/README.md

 ### Classes

-JavaScript's way to implement objects with prototypes can be quite cumbersome, and CoffeeScript cleans this up a bit.
+Implementing objects with prototypes in JavaScript can be a bit cumbersome.
+CoffeeScript makes it way easier.
 Using the `class`-keyword we can easily create classes with inheritance and instantiate them:

     class Vehicle
       constructor: (@color) ->